 The History of Skin Bleaching

-"Historically, skin bleaching actually starts in the Victorian era with the age of powder and paint, the precursor to us wearing foundation.
+"Historically, skin bleaching actually started in the Victorian era with the age of powder and paint, the precursor to us wearing foundation.
 European women were literally painting their faces with lead paint.
-Queen Elizabeth was known to take arsenic complexion wafers, which were essentially little bits of poison to give her that ghostly look.
+Queen Elizabeth I was known to take arsenic complexion wafers, which were essentially little bits of poison to give her that ghostly look.

 "White women were that invested in whiteness because it was their way of communicating purity.
-And at that time, race was being solidified as a concept and whiteness was being defined as pure.
+And at that time, race was being solidified as a concept, and whiteness was being defined as pure.
 We all know that's not the case.
 But at the time, white women were performing this level of whiteness with products.
 From using the paint and the arsenic wafers, they began to get sick.
 So the practice was then exported to the Americas.

 "When we start looking at skin bleaching across the world, particularly in the African diaspora, we see skin bleaching exploding around the time of independence, which is a bit ironic, right?
 But that was about the colonial powers and colonial countries using commodity racism—they were using whiteness as a way to sell products.

 "More recently, with the Dove and Nivea scandal, there were accusations about their advertising.
-But if you research the history of soap in particular, there's a long history of commodity racism, which is using black bodies as a way to demonstrate the potency of a product.
-You use a black body as the 'before,' insert product, and they become white.
+But if you research the history of soap, in particular, there's a long history of commodity racism, which is using Black bodies as a way to demonstrate the potency of a product.
+You use a Black body as the 'before,' insert product, and they become white.

-"At the time of so-called 'independence,' these European countries are flooding their colonial places with their products and using whiteness as a way to sell the products.
+"At the time of so-called 'independence,' these European countries were flooding their colonial places with their products and using whiteness as a way to sell the products.
 People were attempting to gain some level of power and privilege that's associated with whiteness, and they started bleaching their skin in the '50s."

 The Way Skin Bleaching Is Reported in the Media

 "This isn't anything new—what's new is people's desire to report on this topic.
 This can be problematic for me as someone who's been researching this for many years since it was the topic of my dissertation.
 My discomfort with so-called 'diverse' or predominately white publications is that folks tend to criminalize and castigate people who bleach their skin.
-There tends to be an overwhelming focus on black women particularly.
-The framing of the story is always interesting because people act surprised about this, and I don't understand why, given the history of white supremacy in this country and across the world.
+There tends to be an overwhelming focus on Black women particularly.
+The framing of the story is always interesting because people act surprised about this, and I don't understand why given the history of white supremacy in this country and across the world.

 "We're reporting and interested in it now, but it's impossible for me to have a conversation devoid of history and critical analysis of white supremacy.
-Of course you're going to be surprised if you're unaware, because then it looks like suddenly out of nowhere here are these people of African descent who arbitrarily want white skin.
+Of course you're going to be surprised if you're unaware because then it looks like suddenly out of nowhere here are these people of African descent who arbitrarily want white skin.
 You should absolutely believe that they would do that, particularly in the way that whiteness is projected, prioritized, and put on a pedestal all over the world.
 Of course people want access to that.
 And if you make a product and give them the option, some people are going to take it.
 This shouldn't be surprising.

 "In the media as a whole, there's something about shock factor that becomes problematic.
-In a lot of ways, we use black people—and black women specifically—to feed our need to be shocked and to feel sorry for somebody.
+In a lot of ways, we use Black people—and Black women specifically—to feed our need to be shocked and to feel sorry for somebody.
 The question is, what are we reporting for?
 Do we really want to affect change?
 If we want to affect change, why aren't we talking to government officials?
 So what's the point?
 You want credit for doing something you're not really invested in changing.
 For me, the question in the reporting is what is the intention?
 If the intention is really about affecting change, we have to stop focusing on individuals and focus on institutions.